OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-special-cells.md

 # Find special cells within a range using the Excel JavaScript API

 This article provides code samples that show how to find special cells within a range using the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).
+For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).

 ## Find ranges with special cells